Physio for all species

 Horses are not the only herbivores who respond well to physiotherapy.
 Lame sheep and cows can both be successfully managed by your physiotherapist, working in conjunction with your veterinarian.
 Lameness in cows has been shown to reduce milk yield, leading to financial consequences for the farmer.
 A “downer cow” is typically defined as a cow that’s unable to stand and often happens in cows during late pregnancy, after recent calving or due to illness.
 Complex to manage and requiring diligent nursing care to prevent secondary complications associated with such a large animal being recumbent, pressure injuries commonly occur.
 Once the primary reason for the cow being recumbent has been diagnosed and a management plan set up by the treating veterinarian, the physiotherapist can get involved and guide and facilitate the rehabilitation process.

 Wildlife are another group of animals who can also benefit from physiotherapy.
 From koalas to cheetahs, sugar gliders to birds - wildlife rescuers and carers of exotic animals in zoos often have a rehabilitation ‘challenge’ on their hands when dealing with an injured wild or exotic animal.
 The aim of physiotherapy in this setting is to work closely with both the treating veterinarian as well as the animal carer, in facilitating implementation of rehabilitation principles appropriate to the species in question.
 For wildlife, the goal is often to facilitate release of the animal back into the wild.
-Contact your local Animal Physiotherapist to see how they can help you and your unique situation.
+Contact us to find out how we can help you and your unique situation.